abedra/secrets_injection_example/README.md

 ## Introduction

 Making the change to proper secrets management in your software can be a daunting task.
 The associated lift can be enough to make a team postpone the choice indefinitely.
-This post provides some design ideas that shold help ease the burden.
+This post provides some design ideas that should help ease the burden.
 We will set the following goals:

 * Seamlessly swap out real secret values with references to secrets in another system
-* Allow real secrets to continue to be used in the case the secrets management system fails
+* Allow real secrets to continue to be used in the case of secrets management system failure

 Having the ability to "break glass in case of emergency" should be considered a design requirement.
-It's something that should only be used under dire circumstances, but it's always important to remember that availability lies at the core of security.
+It's something that should only be used under dire circumstances, but it's always important to remember that availability rests at the core of security.
+The examples in this post can be referenced in their entirety at [https://github.com/abedra/secrets_injection_example](https://github.com/abedra/secrets_injection_example).

 ### Really, C++?